st4b1lo/fmg-script-py/README.md

 These script ask each time they are executed, IP, USER and PW are requested, so they are practically plug and play.

+I hope these scripts are useful for those who use such devices:)